caivega/toCSS/JavaScript version/README.md

 # toCSS

-This module provides a function that converts an {Object} into valid and formatted CSS code presented by a string. <br />
+This module provides a function that converts {Object} into valid and formatted CSS code presented by a string. <br />
 The resulting string can be added to an existing file.
 In addition, toCSS supports extended syntax including nested rules and minification for color notation: